 Launch of Kindle in 2007 and then iPad in 2010 were the moments the popular digital book took form and got popular attention, the next few years ebooks sales rocketed and it looked like they would totally disrupt the market and gradually replace paper books like online streaming replaced dvds.
 Come 2019 and the inevitable plateau of sales is stretching too far for ebooks, they are nowhere closer to any disruption.

 The book of the future needs to evolve further, not just in format but also in content and component, the modern storytelling needs to keep pace with the changing behavior of the consumer, and the relationship between buyer and seller needs to be open and inclusive.
-The book of the future needs to be interactive, moving and alive, the ebooks in last ten or so years haven’t seen much of technological evolution, this needs to happen, the storytelling should engage the reader.
+The book of the future needs to be interactive, moving and alive, the ebooks conversion services in last ten or so years haven’t seen much of technological evolution, this needs to happen, the storytelling should engage the reader.
 The book needs to be overhauled, so does the industry, publishers and the industry as a whole have to find a way to preserve the oldest fixation of mankind in the chaotic technological environment.